Skip to main content

 Does this work with Temporal running in Kubernetes?

 Yes.
-Set targets to the Temporal service DNS (e.g., temporal-frontend.temporal.svc.cluster.local:8000).
-Add PROMETHEUS_ENDPOINT to each Temporal service's container env.
+Set targets to the Temporal service DNS endpoint per role (e.g., temporal-frontend.temporal.svc.cluster.local:8000), and set PROMETHEUS_ENDPOINT on each Temporal pod's container env.
 The Collector can run as a sidecar or DaemonSet.

-What is the difference between service_latency and service_latency_userlatency?
+What is the difference between the single-binary and microservices deployments?

 What's Next?

-• Monitor More Components: Add monitoring for PostgreSQL, Redis, and other components
+• Monitor More Components: Add monitoring for PostgreSQL, Temporal's persistence backend, and other components.

 Was this page helpful?